RedPitaya/Documentation/appsFeatures/examples/lcr/lcr-exm.rst

     -   LCR circuit or some components
     -   Either LCR meter extension or an external shunt resistor

-Instructions on how to connect the circuit to the Red Pitaya board are available :ref:`here <How to use the impedance analyzer>`.
+Instructions on how to connect the circuit to the Red Pitaya board are available :ref:`here <impedance_connection>`.

 Circuit
 =======